mbloch/mapshaper/docs/development/label-tool-design.md

   them all to the same absolute offset instead of nudging each by its own delta;
   a relative group nudge needs `-each` and is out of scope.
-- A hairline from the anchor to the text box while dragging, in the selection colour.
+- A hairline from the anchor to the text box while dragging, in the selection colour — `LabelSelection.setTether()`, clamped to the edge of the box so that it stops at the text rather than crossing it.
 The offset is what is being edited, and the legacy mode drew nothing to show it.

 The panel shows **no `x`/`y` values** for a dragged label: the map is the readout.
 What that costs is precise and keyboard-reachable adjustment, which an arrow-key nudge on a selected label recovers — outside a typing session, where the arrows move the caret.
 And the grid, which has no cell lit once a label has been dragged, draws the **nearest position faintly**: it says roughly where the label belongs, and marks the cell that puts it back.
+Nearest is measured between text centres rather than between offsets, because `dx=-5` is on opposite sides of the anchor depending on the justification it is paired with — `getTextCentreOffset()` is what makes two offsets comparable.

+Three pieces carry it, and the arithmetic is in the two that have unit tests:

+- `getDrawnLabelOffset()` in `svg-labels.mjs` materializes the offsets, in px, through the renderer's own `resolveLabelPosition()`.
+Reimplementing the fallbacks in the GUI is what would make the text jump on the first pixel of a drag the moment the two drifted apart.
+- `gui-label-offset.mjs` holds the drag math: `getOffsetDragValues()`, `getAnchorForCentre()`, `getTextCentreOffset()` and `getNearestPosition()`, with no DOM or model in sight.
+- `getLabelOffsetCommand()` in `gui-label-commands.mjs` writes the one `-style` on release.
+In between, `previewOffset()` moves the `x`, `y` and `text-anchor` attributes of the drawn label directly, the same way a path label's slide previews itself.

+**A label that carries a `label-align` keeps it, and the drag writes `text-anchor=start`.** The alignment has already answered the justification question — the renderer honours it over any `text-anchor` and corrects `x` by the block's width to hold the text still while its lines re-justify — so `start` is both the anchor whose `dx` is the left edge itself and the value that would leave the label where it is if the alignment were later removed.

+A drag works in the label's own coordinate space, inside its symbol group, which is what `dx` and `dy` are measured in: pointer movement is divided by the symbol scale on the way in, or a drag would overshoot at any scale but 1.

 #### `-style` learns to unset a property